kaur-b76/Insights-to-Revenue-Team---Files/README.md

 Clean, prepare and connect the datasets
 Created measures and added custom columns
-Used sync sliclers to connect slicers with all the pages choosed specific themes for dashboard for better visualization find insights after EDA process
+Used sync slicers to connect slicers with all the pages choosed specific themes for dashboard for better visualization find insights after EDA process